BlueMorning/supervision_system_for_industrial_printing/README.md

 - Windows Services

-## Feature examples
+## A few feature examples

 ### Manage the jobs before production

-The jobs to produce can be easily managed through this interface, the team in charge of preparing them can in 1 click change the status of a job to make it available in production for instance.
+The jobs to produce can be easily managed through this interface, the team in charge of preparing them can in 1 click change the status of a job to make it available for the production team for instance.

 ![Screenshot](images/online/manage_jobs_to_run.jpg)

-The can rely on very effective fucntionalities like duplication to avoid filling out similar jobs.
-As a result, even a complicated job can be recorded in 1 minute.
+The can rely on very effective functionalities like "duplicate" to avoid filling out similar jobs.
+As a result, even a complicated job can be set in 1 minute.

 ![Screenshot](images/online/job_details.jpg)

 ### Monitor the ongoing jobs

 The production teams monitor in real-time the ongoing job on their rotary.
 The system delivers all the indicators they need to produce the required quantity and save resources.

 ![Screenshot](images/online/real_time_job_supervision_for_rotary_drivers.jpg)